jessepav/lacygoill-wiki-backup/process/process.md

 To  automate the  binary  conversion and  interpretation, we  have  a script  in `~/bin/signal.sh`.
-To use it, invoke it  on the command-line and pass it the pid  of a process as a
+To use it, invoke it  on the command-line and pass it the PID  of a process as a
 parameter:

     $ signal.sh $(pidof vim)